 \section{Conclusion}

-This paper provides a comprehensive discussion of resource management for edge computing to federated learning, which is a promising solution for reducing latency, and providing privacy of user data as well as for bringing computation closer to the user that does traditional machine learning.
-However, it brings numerous challenges and raise issues that need to be addressed for the execution of federated learning to execute at the edge.
-Discovery, deployment, load balancing, migration and energy efficiency have challenges that substantially impact on the key decision of~"Where a machine learning algorithm will be performed".
+This paper provides a comprehensive discussion of resource management for edge computing to federated learning, which is a promising solution for reducing latency, and providing privacy of user data as well as for bringing computation closer to the user than traditional machine learning.
+However, it brings numerous challenges and raises issues that need to be addressed for the execution of federated learning to execute at the edge.
+Discovery, deployment, load balancing, migration, and energy efficiency have challenges that substantially impact the key decision of "Where a machine learning algorithm will be performed".

-In this paper, we have provided an overview of existing solutions in resource management regarding to discovery, deployment, load balancing, migration and energy efficiency.
+In this paper, we have provided an overview of the existing solutions in resource management regarding to discovery, deployment, load balancing, migration and energy efficiency.
 Moreover, challenges in edge computing and federated learning are discussed.
-Future solutions need to focus on efficient approaches for executing FL at the edge, including solution reducing communication, energy consumption, and latency.
-One of the key challenges facing resource management is the heterogeneity that can arise in the data, hardware, software, and communication technology.
+Future solutions need to focus on efficient approaches for executing FL at the edge, including solutions reducing communication, energy consumption, and latency.
+One of the main challenges facing resource management is the heterogeneity that can arise in the data, hardware, software, and also in communication technology.

 To build efficient management solutions, future research needs to focus on all steps of federated learning; it needs to provide a balance between time, energy, and learning, allowing more applications and services to use federated learning.
-In this paper, we did not explore security and privacy issues,since federated learning process can suffer attacks on the communication between edge devices and edge/cloud servers.
-Moreover, communication resources (e.g., 4G, 5G, and WiFi) were not explored in this survey, but are also very important to discuss and include to develop suitable solutions for resource management.
+In this paper, we did not explore security and privacy issues, but federated learning can suffer attacks on the communication between edge devices and edge/cloud servers.
+Moreover, communication resources (e.g., 4G, 5G, and WiFi) were not explored in this survey.
+For future works, it would be essential to discuss and include suitable solutions for resource management.